x

 It is estimated that one in six workers currently working in London are EU nationals, as reported by new research intending to underline how vulnerable London actually is in light of the immigration restrictions due after Brexit.

 Some 190,000 EU nationals are employed in London’s financial, professional and business services sectors, which together are the biggest employers of EU nationals in the capital.
-One third of workers in the construction industry are EU nationals, making this sector particularly vulnerable to the upcoming immigration regulations and restrictions.
-Finally more than of a fifth of workers in the retail and hospitality industry sectors are from the EU.
+One-third of workers in the construction industry are EU nationals, making this sector particularly vulnerable to the upcoming immigration regulations and restrictions.
+Finally, more than of a fifth of workers in the retail and hospitality industry sectors are from the EU.

-The UK government has revealed part of strategy relating to the status of EU nationals and how they will be able to remain in the UK and wants parity for British citizens living in the EU.
+The UK government has revealed part of its strategy relating to the status of EU nationals and how they will be able to remain in the UK and wants parity for British citizens living in the EU.
 So far the EU has not indicated whether British citizens will have the right to remain in the EU and retain all their present advantages.
 The British abroad and the EU nationals in the UK have become bargaining chips in the Brexit negotiations.

 So far it has been announced by the British Government that EU citizens have already settled in the UK for five years will have to apply for residence status, with the reassurance that those EU citizens will be allowed to remain permanently.
 The Prime Minister has, however, refused to adjust her immigration target, currently set at 100,000 per year.